-Mayan institution Ochoch Hik´eek is an educational institution aiming to contribute towards the formation of the future leaders who will work looking for the solutions to community problems, appreciate the human rights of Mayan land, in the framework of the multicultural state of Guatemala.
+Mayan Institution Ochoch Hik´eek is an educational organization striving to contribute towards the development of future leaders who will solve community problems and appreciate Mayan land in the framework of the multicultural state of Guatemala.

 2. Administration and accounting

-We are urgently looking for a person with experience in accounting and administration, with knowledge of Excel and capacity to design and systemise the accounting of the institute.
-We have a current manager who is always present, but requires training to streamline the accounting processes, report, visualise and interpret data.
+We are eagerly looking for an individual with experience in accounting and administration, knowledge of Excel, and the capacity to design and systemize the institute's accounting structure.
+Our current manager is always present but requires training to streamline the accounting process and to report, visualize, and interpret data.

 - Natural sciences